 Begin at the National Steinbeck Center.
 A Model T Ford, like the one mentioned in "Cannery Row" and "East of Eden," sits at the beginning of the Center's chronological overview of Steinbeck's life and times.
 The multi-sensory tour is replete with big-screen clips from movie versions of his novels starring the likes of James Dean.
 No matter how much you know about Steinbeck, you'll find a new angle to appreciate.
 As you end your tour, you'll see the green camper Steinbeck drove through 34 states before he wrote "Travels with Charley," parked right inside the museum.

 Stroll along Main Street, noticing the Art Deco architecture.
 Many buildings here were built before Steinbeck was born; Nos.
 201 and 247 feature in the novel "East of Eden."
+Click here to access a map of Art Deco locations in Salinas.

 Head west to Central Avenue to have lunch at The Steinbeck House.
 John and his younger sisters grew up here.
 He wrote several stories and novels in this Queen Anne Victorian.
 Its front rooms are now a homey restaurant, staffed by volunteers from a civic organization comprised of local women.